-For information about how to create machine catalogs and delivery groups, see [Citrix Virtual Apps and Desktops 7 2112](#).
+For information about how to create machine catalogs and delivery groups, see [Citrix Virtual Apps and Desktops 7 2203](#).

-Create Linux VDAs in Citrix Virtual Apps and DesktopsTM Standard for Azure
+Create Linux VDAs in Citrix DaaS Standard for Azure

-You can create both domain-joined and non-domain-joined Linux VDAs in Citrix Virtual Apps and Desktops Standard for Azure to deliver virtual apps and desktops to any device from Microsoft Azure.
-For more information, see [Citrix Virtual Apps and Desktops Standard for Azure](#).
+You can create both domain-joined and non-domain-joined Linux VDAs in Citrix DaaS Standard for Azure (formerly Citrix Virtual Apps and Desktops Standard for Azure) to deliver virtual apps and desktops to any device from Microsoft Azure.
+For more information, see [Citrix DaaS Standard for Azure](#).